 Edwin Austin Abbey (1852 – 1911)

-American painter and illustrator Edwin Austin Abbey was born in Philadelphia in 1852.
+American muralist, illustrator, and painter Edwin Austin Abbey was born in Philadelphia.
 He studied art at the Pennsylvania Academy of the Fine Arts under Christian Schuessele.
 Abbey began as an illustrator, producing numerous illustrations and sketches for such magazines as Harper’s Weekly (1871–1874) and Scribner’s Magazine.
+His illustrations began appearing in Harper’s Weekly before Abbey was twenty years old.
 He moved to New York City in 1871.
 His illustrations were strongly influenced by French and German black and white art.
-He also illustrated several best-selling books, including Christmas Stories by Charles Dickens (1875), Selections from the Poetry of Robert Herrick (1882), and She Stoops to Conquer by Oliver Goldsmith (1887).
-Abbey also illustrated a four-volume set of The Comedies of Shakespeare for Harper & Brothers in 1896.